Arkadeep Narayan Chaudhury

 Project

 We demonstrate a robot mounted multi-flash stereo camera for generating photorealistic, portable representations of small scenes.
-More details coming soon.
+We also investigate the incorporation of dense metric depth from stereo into 3D reconstruction of small scenes.

 Shape from Shading for Robotic Manipulation